AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 ---
-title: "Add a Free Contact Form to Your Website with Formspree"
+title: Create a Free Contact Form with Formspree
-description: "Formspree is an online platform that makes it easy for you to add a free contact form to your website.
-Setting it up takes no more than a few minutes, and you're good to go!"
+description: Formspree makes it easy for you to add a free contact form to your website.
+Setting it up takes no more than a few minutes.
+Learn how to get started!
-keywords: ["free contact form", "formspree"]
+keywords: [free contact form, formspree]
 tags: [dev, frontend, forms]
 isCanonical: true
 ---